 06. Try the ‘intern test’

-Stilling struggling?
+Still struggling?
 Imagine you’re an intern, fresh in the door.
 At your induction, you’re told your new values are ‘engagement’, ‘dynamic partnerships’ and ‘equality and diversity’.
-Then ask - honestly - what does that actually tell me?
+Then ask - honestly - what does that really tell me?
 How is that going to change the way I behave?

 Finding them isn’t easy, but is easily worth it when you do.
 If you need more support, then drop us a line.
 We’d be happy to help.